j-paro/cybersecurity-bootcamp/Unit-13-Project/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public Internet. *** This statement is simply false. ***

 Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - My residential IP address which I will not print here.